 Slightly out of the centre you’ll still find pleasant areas within the Sadovoye Koltso, also known as the Garden Ring.
 These are generally quieter, residential areas with good links to the city centre and plenty of local amenities, such as restaurants, cafes, shops and green areas.

-One of the areas favoured by expats and locals is the Patriarshiye Prudy, on the north-eastern edge of the Garden Ring.
-With a pretty park as a central focus and good transport links with four metro stations all within walking distance, it can be a perfect compromise for city living with more space.
+One of the more favored areas is the Patriarshiye Prudy, on the northeastern edge of the Garden Ring.
+With a pretty park as a central focus and good transport links with four metro stations all within walking distance, it’s a perfect compromise for urban living with more space.

 However, if you want a slice of European architecture and charm, then Chistye Prudy is another attractive residential area, with a lake that offers boating in the summer and skating during the winter months.

-For expats in Moscow looking for international neighbours or extra comfort and security, there are a number of communities in Moscow.
+For expats in Russia looking for international neighbors or extra comfort and security, there are a number of communities in Moscow.
 These are typically guarded compounds or serviced apartments with 24/7 security.
-Rental prices in these communities can be on the higher side, ranging from USD 1,500–3,000 per month for townhouses.
+Rental prices in these communities can be on the higher side, however.

-Naturally, choosing to rent in the suburbs will mean a considerably longer commute, but in a city that is densely populated and relatively polluted, this is a small price to pay for fresh air, open space and quiet.
+Naturally, choosing to rent in the suburbs means a considerably longer commute, but in a big city battling with air pollution, this is a small price to pay for fresh air, open space, and quiet.